BroadbandForum/usp-test/1-messages-and-path-names.md

 2. The SetResp contains an UpdatedObjectResults element that has an OperationStatus that is an element of type OperationSuccess.
-The OperationSuccess contains a two UpdateInstanceResults, each with the affected_path equal to "Device.LocalAgent.Subscription.&lt;instance number&gt;." of the respective instance, and a single entry in the updated_params map containing "NotifRetry" as the key.
+The OperationSuccess contains at least two UpdateInstanceResults, each with the affected_path equal to "Device.LocalAgent.Subscription.&lt;instance number&gt;." of the respective instance, and a single entry in the updated_params map containing "NotifRetry" as the key.